wbuchwalter/ng2-redux/README.md

 ## Usage

-`ng2-redux` has three main usage patterns: `the decorator interface`, the `select` pattern and the `connect` pattern.
+`ng2-redux` has three main usage patterns:

+1. The decorator interface.
+2. The `select` pattern.
+3. The `connect` pattern.

 ### The Decorator Interface

 This is the simplest and cleanest approach.
-It attempts to reduce boiler plate code, separates Redux concerns allowing the class's code to focus on it's business concerns and smoothens the learning curve.
-It also enables more modular components to be created with minimum effort, some of which can be seen in the examples below.
+It signigicantly reduces boilerplate code and separates Redux concerns from the class's business logic.

+It also reduces the learning curve associated with Redux configuration.
+Finally, it reduces the effort associated with granular, modular components in Angular 2 as shown in the examples below.

 The decorator interface currently consists of 3 decorators:
-- `@dispatch` ( configures new methods on the class to dispatch Redux actions )
+- `@dispatch`: attaches redux action creators to methods in your component.
-- `@select` ( selects store slices and makes them available as properties on the class )
+- `@select`: selects store slices and makes them available as `Observable` properties on your component.
-- `@dispatchAll` ( just like `@dispatch`, but in batches )
+- `@dispatchAll`: attaches a map of action creators to your component.

-> Note: all decorators rely on NgRedux to be injected and configured in the angular app's Root Component.
-Aside from that, the decorators fully encapsulate the Redux connectivity and the NgRedux injectable doesn't need to be injected in any other class that needs to use the decorators, removing the need to implement a constructor and call functions within the component's lifecycle only for the purpose of NgRedux.
+> Note: all decorators require that `NgRedux` be injected and configured in the angular app's root component.
+Aside from that, the decorators fully encapsulate the Redux connectivity and `NgRedux` doesn't need to be injected in any other class that needs to use the decorators.
+This removes the need to implement a constructor and call functions within the component's lifecycle simply for Redux connectivity.

-#### The @dispatch decorator
+#### The `@dispatch` decorator

-The `@dispatch` decorator can be added to the property of any angular component/injectable class to allow it to dispatch an action creator.
+The `@dispatch` decorator can be added to the property of any angular component or injectable class to allow it to dispatch an action creator.

 It will decorate a property of a class, replacing it with a function that will dispatch the action creator it receives as a parameter.

 ```typescript
 import { Component } from '@angular2/core';